syagawa/usb-key-sender2/README.md

 4. Press reset button long
 5. Click build button (spanner icon) at VS Code extension.
 6. Remove AtomS3U from PC
-7. Connect AtomS3U to PC with pressing button
+7. Connect AtomS3U to PC with pressing button (The following steps are required for the initial build)
 8. Open and edit settings.txt
 9. Close settings.txt
 10. Unmount the USB device, wait about 10 seconds, and then unplug it.